brunomaga/brunomaga.github.io/_posts/2020-05-12-AI-Supercomputing.md

 ## Data Parallelism

-(Distributed) Data Parallelism refers to the family of methods that perform parallelism at the data level, i.e. by allocating distinct batches of data processors.
-The previous examples of pipelining are also part of the data parallelism family, since multiple batches of data are executed simultaneously, even though it's not a *purely-parallel* implementation as the batches are processed iteratively and not simultaneously.
+Distributed Data Parallelism (DDP) refers to the family of methods that perform parallelism at the data level, i.e. by allocating distinct batches of data to different processors.
+The previous examples of pipelining are also part of the data parallel family, as multiple mini-batches of data are executed simultaneously, even though it's not a *purely-parallel* implementation as the mini-batches are processed iteratively and not simultaneously.

-The rationale of DDP is simple: (1) a copy of the model is instantiated on every processor and instantiated equally (ie all processors have the same random seed); (2) the input dataset is distributed across all processors, by delegating different subsets of data to each processor; (3) the final weight update is computed as the average gradients of the model on every processor.
+The rationale of DDP is simple:
+1. a copy of the model is instantiated on every processor and instantiated equally , ie all processors have the same random seed and initiate weights similarly;
+2. the input dataset is distributed across all processors, by delegating different subsets of data to each processor;
+3. at the end of each forward pass, weight updates (gradients) are computed for each processor, then averaged across all processors, and the final weight update is then the reduced mean gradients.
+This keeps all models in synchrony throughout the whole execution.

 <p align="center">
 <br/>